icpc/ccs-specs/Contest_API.md

   - `DELETE`
     Delete a specific element.
 Idempotent, but will return a `404` error code when repeated.
-Any provided data is ignored and there is no response body.
+Any provided data is ignored, and there is no response body if successful.
     Example: `DELETE https://example.com/api/contests/wf14/teams/8`.
     Note that deletes must keep [referential integrity](#referential-integrity) intact.

 #### Success, Failure, and HTTP Responses

 Standard [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) are returned to indicate success or failure.
-If successful the response body of every method (except for DELETE, and GET on a collection) will contain the current (updated) state of the element.
+If successful DELETE will have no response body, GET on a collection will return the collection, and every other method will contain the current (updated) state of the element.

-If a POST, PUT, PATCH would cause any of the following issues it will fail, in addition to any endpoint or element-specific requirements:
+If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or element-specific requirements:

 * A PATCH on an `id` that doesn't exist.
 Will return a 404 error code.
 * A PUT or PATCH containing an id that does not match the URL.
 Will return a 409 error code.